Max Kranick: New York Mets

 On January 12, 2024, Kranick was claimed off waivers by the New York Mets.
 After beginning the year on the injured list, he made 6 starts split between the Single–A St. Lucie Mets, Double–A Binghamton Rumble Ponies, and Triple–A Syracuse Mets, accumulating a 4.30 ERA with 13 strikeouts across 14 2/3 innings pitched.
 On May 6, Kranick was designated for assignment by the Mets.
 He cleared waivers and was sent outright to Syracuse on May 11.
 He had his contract selected back to the major league roster again on October 1.

 Kranick was named to the Mets' Opening Day roster for the 2025 season.
 Kranick was optioned back to Triple-A Syracuse on June 3 before being called back to the active roster on June 13.
 In 24 appearances for the Mets, he logged a 3-2 record and 3.65 ERA with 25 strikeouts over 37 innings of work.
 On July 18, it was announced that Kranick would require Tommy John surgery for the second time, ruling him out for the remainder of the year.
 On August 3, it was revealed that Kranick had undergone a flexor tendon surgery instead of a Tommy John procedure.
+On November 21, he was non-tendered by the Mets and became a free agent.

+Washington Nationals

+On May 5, 2026, while continuing to rehab from flexor tendon surgery, Kranick signed a major league contract with the Washington Nationals which included a club option for the 2027 season.
+He was activated from the injured list on July 15.
+Kranick made 17 appearances for Washington, struggling to a 0–1 record and 9.33 ERA with 11 strikeouts across 18 1/3 innings pitched.
+He was designated for assignment by the Nationals on September 4.